 Social Prescribing Software

-Social Rx Connect is a social prescribing platform.
-It is designed to help health and social care professionals, social prescribers and community organisations to refer individuals as well as organise and analyse their social prescribing efforts.
+Social Rx Connect is a social prescribing platform designed by Promatica Digital.
+It has been created to help health and social care professionals, social prescribers and community organisations to refer individuals as well as organise and analyse their social prescribing efforts.

 WHAT IT IS